mseong123/ft_transcendence_42/README.md

 The last CORE project for 42Ecole, a 3D Multiplayer PONG game with authentication (including Oauth2), live chat, user profiles, score history and blockchain for score verification!<br />

-Website is written using HTML, CSS, ThreeJS(JS 3D library using WEBGL) and vanilla JavsScript (api/DOM) with DJANGO FRAMEWORK as backend. <br />
+Website is written using HTML, CSS, ThreeJS(JS 3D library using WEBGL) and vanilla JavsScript (api/DOM) with DJANGO FRAMEWORK as backend.
+Database is PostgreSQL <br />

 Test it yourself at https://ludicrouspong.xyz